TomTurnschuh/nextcloudpi_wiki/Configuration-Reference.md

 3. Change `AUTOREBOOT` to `yes` if you want your Raspberry Pi to reboot automatically in order to apply updates (optional).
 4. Click Run or Start.

-### SSH Activate/deactivate

-In order to enable SSH, the password for user pi can not remain set to the default raspberry.
-You HAVE to create a NEW password for pi if you want this program to enable SSH, it will fail if you dont!
-Note: Use normal AlphaNumeric, the only special characters allowed are .,@-_/

-1. Navigate to `SSH` in the TUI or the WebUI.
-2. Change `ACTIVE` to `yes`.
-3. Change the password.
-4. Confirm new password.
-4. Click Run or Start.